exercism/DEPRECATED.blog/content/post/touching-up-existing-exercises.md

 much thought.
 This isn't done out of carelessness, but from a sense of experimentation.

-Also, exercises are often conceived for one language, and then later used to bootstrap a other languages.
+Also, exercises are often made up for one language, and then later used to bootstrap a other languages.
 Things that are idiomatic in one language, are often awkward in others.